 Why is resilience important?
 Whether you’re 8 or 18 years old, life can be tough.
 Stress can come from many sources.
 It can come from starting a new school, or the pressure to get top grades and be the best at everything you do.

-Kids and teens may experience stress if a parent loses their job or gets sick, if they lose someone close to them, or if their parents get divorced.
+Kids and teens may experience stress if a family member experiences stress themselves like losing their job or getting sick, if they lose someone close to them, or if they experience a family divorce.
 Seeing or surviving abuse—whether it’s sexual, emotional, or physical—can be very stressful for young people.
 So can trying to “act normal” in front of friends and teachers and to pretend that problems are not happening.

 When kids and teens are unable to cope with stress and trauma in healthy ways, they can lead to body image issues and disordered eating.
 Teaching young people resilience is part of a positive, nurturing environment and can help them maintain self-esteem and a healthy body image.